MacBook Neo GPU Compared: A18 Pro vs Snapdragon X2, Radeon, Arc, and RTX 5060

 Bottom line on graphics

-The Neo’s GPU is good for a fanless $599 Mac and not class-leading outside that price tier.
-That’s the same answer the CPU section in the main Neo benchmarks post gave, just on a different axis.
+The Neo’s GPU is okay for a fanless $599 Mac and not class-leading outside that price tier.
+That’s the same answer the CPU section in the main Neo benchmarks post gave, but the GPU situation is a bit more limiting b/c the CPU is actually quite proficient at single core bursty work, where the GPU never really excels versus any competitors.
 The Neo is the a capable machine for web work, light photo editing, casual app development, screen recording, and the kind of Mac-native creative apps that lean on Metal.
 It is not the right machine for gaming, 3D, sustained video encoding, or anything that needs a discrete GPU.

-I do have a Snapdragon laptop on hand (Samsung Galaxy Book4 Edge, first-gen Snapdragon X), and a follow-up post running locally measured benchmarks on it makes sense.
+I do have a Snapdragon laptop on hand (Samsung Galaxy Book4 Edge, first-gen Snapdragon X), and a follow-up post running locally measured benchmarks on it is on my near term todo list.
 There’s an Alien 18 with 5090 that is on an entirely different planet of GPU performance but that’s all for future posts.

 Thanks for reading and if you have anything to add, feel free to comment below!